-Outer Green Belt Management Plan (2004)
+1.4.8 Outer Green Belt Management Plan (2004) - Review in progress

 The Outer Green Belt Management Plan ensures the protection of a coherent and essentially natural western ridgeline, and provides for public recreation.
 The long-term strategy is to provide public access from the south coast to Porirua City and Colonial Knob, and eventually north on the national Te Araroa Walkway.
 It has the following principles: